lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - In the next couple of code blocks we will be creating functions defined for the crowdfund utility in our contract.

-- In this block of code we create our `safeMint()` function to mint awards to our donors, having some conditions to meet before the minting process is possible.
+- In this block of code we create our `safeMint()` function to mint awards to our donors, having some conditions to be met before the minting process is possible.
     - The first line defines the function with an argument of a string `uri` then a `public` `specifier`.
 The second line makes use of require to assert that the amount of times the user has donated is > amount of token's on the users wallet to guarantees a mint.
     - the third line assigns a new tokenId from the current `_tokenIdCounter` value, the fourth line increments the `_tokenIdCounter `for the next mint, the fifth and sixth `_safeMint` the token to the caller and assigns the `uri` to the token.
 While the last line is our event emitter emitting a token has been minted.

 ```sol